XxUnkn0wnxX/autoshift/Readme.md

 Notes
 - CLI --shift-source overrides the SHIFT_SOURCE environment variable.
 - If the source is a local path inside the container, ensure the file is present in the container filesystem (mounted volume, image, etc.).
 - The tool validates and logs the selected source at startup so you can confirm which file/URL is being used.
+Manual redeems reuse this metadata when populating the database; if the code is missing from the source, it falls back to a generic record.

 ## Profiles (per-user data)